sopeeweje/Bone-MRI/README.md

 <h2>Training models</h2>
 <h3>Setup</h3>
-<h4>Quality assurance</h4>
+<h4>Data setup</h4>
-Place all raw files into a single directory.
-Run qa.py.
-This file will generate a directory of png files to manually scan through to look for abnormalities.
-Place the IDs of subjects that have abnormal images into the "SKIP" list in filenames.py.
+Place all raw image data files into the "raw_data" directory.
+The image and segmentation volumes should be structured as shown in the example data.
+The example data is real, segmented MRI data from the CHAOS grand challenge (https://chaos.grand-challenge.org/) as the data from our study is not being made publicly available.
 <h4>Set up local environment</h4>
 Make sure pipenv is installed.
 Once installed, run:
 <pre>